richardyamamoto/bootcamp-react-native/notes/BUILDINGNOTES.md

 Always using arrow function syntax.

 ---
+### React Native Elements
+React Native has elements natives from the device as Keyboard.
+To use their method we have to import the module from react-native, for exemple:
+`import { KeyBoard } from 'react-native'`

+---
 ### Input
 React native has standards props for TextInput
 - autoCorrect: Auto corrects words, the default is true